flant/shell-operator/HOOKS.md

 Parameters:

 - `name` is an optional identifier.
 It is used to distinguish different bindings during runtime.
-For more info see [binding context](#binding-context).
+See also [binding context](#binding-context).

 - `apiVersion` is an optional group and version of object API.
 For example, it is `v1` for core objects (Pod, etc.), `rbac.authorization.k8s.io/v1beta1` for ClusterRole and `monitoring.coreos.com/v1` for prometheus-operator.